Are there any special requirements for driving or hiring a car in Finland?

 Must Have Documents

-You will need to have both parts of your driving licence and proof of motor insurance – a green card is preferable.
+You will need to your driving licence and proof of motor insurance – a green card is preferable.
 It's recommended that you carry proof of ownership too and a copy of your passport for identification.

 The speed limits for Finland are as follows: